opensensor.space

 How It Works

-5. Data is queried directly using DuckDB-wasm in the browser with Evidence.dev, creating a truly cloud-native dashboard without any intermediate servers
+3. Data queried directly using DuckDB-wasm in the browser with Evidence.dev

 Example: Environmental Monitoring